-Schools in SD51 are open Monday and are expecting to be open, but are assessing the situation continually and will update if that changes.
+Schools in SD51 are open Monday and are expecting to be open, but are assessing the situation continually based on the forecast.
 Bus stops are as normal, excepting those in the Manly Meadows and Ruckle neighbourhoods.

 The Grand Forks and District Public Library is offering free printing, scanning, internet, and phones at the library until this is all over for people to start making claims.
-It has also said that, of course, there will be no charges for library materials lost to flooding.
+It has also said that there will be no charges for library materials lost to flooding.

-The library is under evacaution alert, but library director Cari Lynn Gawletz said as long as the library remains at alert, they are planning on being open.
+The library is under evacuation alert, but library director Cari Lynn Gawletz said as long as the library remains on alert, they are planning on being open.
 More information will also be posted to their Facebook page.

 5) What is disaster financial assistance and how do I apply for it?